 Address: The Gap, Riverstown, Tramore, Co.
 Waterford

 Other activities available: Bodyboarding, Stand-up paddle-boarding (SUP)

-Eating In Tramore
+Eating in Tramore

 The food scene in Tramore was a real surprise.
 From restaurants to pubs, from fish n’ chips to cafes, Tramore had plenty to satisfy my hungry belly.
 These are my favourite spots.